scala/docs.scala-lang/contribute/hacker-guide.md

 ##### The Scala Library

 Contributing to the Scala standard library is about the same as working on one of your own libraries.
 Beyond the Scala collections hierarchy, there are no complex internals or architectures to have to worry about.
-Just make sure that you code in a "don't-repeat-yourself" (DRY) style, obeying the "boy scout principle" (i.e. make sure you've left something cleaner than you found it).
+Just make sure that you code in a "don't-repeat-yourself" (DRY) style, obeying the "boy scout principle" (i.e. make sure you've left the code cleaner than you found it).

 If documentation is necessary for some trait/class/object/method/etc in the Scala standard library, typically maintainers will include inline comments describing their design decisions or rationale for implementing things the way they have, if it is not straightforward.